bluebrown/katacoda-scenarios/kubernetes-dns/step5.md

 `dig whoami.default.svc.cluster.local`{{execute}}

 However, the benefit of using the `search` method it that queries will automatically resolve to resources within the same namespace.
 This can be useful to apply the same configuration to different environments such as production and development.

-Since did not specify a namespace on any of the commands, all resources we have created are bound to the `default` namespace.